s3d-0x/s3d-0x.github.io/_pages/certifications.md

 # Certifications

-## Completed
+## Certifications

-Certifications and courses will be listed here.
+My certifications and professional training will be listed here.

 ---

-## In Progress
+## Currently Learning

 ### Cybersecurity

-Currently developing practical cybersecurity and security operations skills.
+Developing practical skills in security operations, SIEM, threat detection, and incident response.

 ### Networking

-Building networking knowledge through hands-on labs and coursework.
+Continuing to develop networking and infrastructure knowledge.